 The Center for Social Development is actively engaged in building a body of evidence in financial capability, defined as both the knowledge to make optimal financial decisions and access to appropriate and beneficial financial services.
-Our current initiative—the Financial Capability & Asset Building (FCAB) project—focuses on financial capability across the life-cycle and inclusion of all individuals.
-FCAB works in collaboration with the Kathryn M. Buder Center for American Indian Studies.
+Our current initiative—the Financial Capability & Asset Building (FCAB) project—focuses on financial capability across the life cycle and the inclusion of all individuals.

-- Partnering with Historically Black Colleges and Universities (HBCUs), Hispanic-serving institutions and Tribal Colleges and Universities (TCUs) to ensure inclusion of culturally relevant and culturally competent financial capability topics.
+- Collaborating with Historically Black Colleges and Universities (HBCUs), Hispanic-serving Institutions and Tribal Colleges and Universities (TCUs) to ensure inclusion of culturally relevant and culturally competent financial capability topics;

 - Completing evidence-based texts that will serve as resources for training social workers and other human services professionals;

 - Communicating FCAB initiative learnings and promising directions to multiple audiences, in various formats;

 - Engaging in collaborative partnerships that strengthen the voice of FCAB across the social work spectrum.